ardohr-ltd/starling-payments-objects/README.md

 $message = new GetPaymentServiceBusiness($endpoint);

 // $client is created to accept and send PSR-7 requests.
+// Note also the client must use a signing provider suitable for
+// the Starling Payments API.
 $response = $client->send($message->getRequest());

 // Create the response object from the HTTP respinse: